remotesensorDJB/uas_regulations/PITCHME.md

 - No operations from moving aircraft
 - No operations from moving vehicle (unless in a remote area)
 - Flight in airspace other than "G" requires ATC **permission**
+- Operations supervised by rPIC certificate holder
 @ulend

-Note:
-- Let's take a look at the major guidelines of Part 107, and understand how they apply to our operations
+Note: Looking at the Part 107 restrictions, we see a couple of themes emerge...airspace, weather, decision making, airport operations, communications, etc.
+---
+@title[part 107 certification]
+#### Part 107
+##### Remote pilot in command (rPIC) Certification